Zum Inhalt springen

 According to our assessment, the use of the etracker tag manager is safe if it is configured correctly and as intended by the person responsible.

-• not acc. ยง 25 TDDDG subject to consent
+• not subject to consent pursuant to ยง 25 TDDDG,

 • to safeguard the legitimate interests of the operator of the website, in the form of secure, legally compliant, high-performance tag management within the meaning of the legal basis of Art.
 6 para.
 1 lit. f GDPR is required,